All clergy sermons are recorded and available online. Subscribe to our podcasts.

 She served on the editorial committee for Mishkan Tefillah, the current Reform prayerbook, and has written for Ten Minutes of Torah, Eilu v’Eilu (URJ website blogs), and has had sermons and essays published in The American Rabbi and Matzoh Ball Soup.
 Her recording of Samuel Adler’s liturgical music is part of the Milken Archives of American Jewish music, and other recordings include Libi B’Ma’arav, A Sho in Gan Eden, and Hallel v’Zimrah.
 Cantor Barak received a Masters Degree in Clinical Psychology in 1996, and recently received her Honorary Doctorate from the Hebrew Union College.

-Marsha Attie has been serving Congregation Emanu-El since 1998 as our music soloist.
-She is the voice and spirit behind our Contemporary Services.
-Marsha is a composer and recording artist who works individually and collaborates with others.
+Marsha Attie has been serving Congregation Emanu-El since 1998.
+She is a composer and recording artist who works individually and collaborates with others.
 She is also a treasured songleader and spends some time every summer at Jewish camps, returning to her roots as a camp songleader.
-Marsha is currently pursuing her studies and will graduate as an invested Cantor.
 She lives in Corte Madera with her lifetime partner Doug Kaplan and their son Marco.

 Rabbi Lawrence Kushner has served as the Emanu-El Scholar since 2002.
 He is the author of eighteen books including the just published I’m God; You’re Not: Observations on Organized Religion & Other Disguises of the Ego; a novel, Kabbalah: A Love Story; and a screenplay, Your Good Friend (with Matthew Jacobs); Honey from the Rock; God Was in This Place and I, i Did Not Know; Invisible Lines of Connection; and Five Cities of Refuge (with David Mamet).
 He has been a commentator on National Public Radio’s All Things Considered.